Host a College Student

 Host a college student who will be attending English language and culture classes for 1 - 4 weeks in Portland or Vancouver.

 ANDEO welcomes students and teachers from international universities to the greater Portland area for short stays of 1 to 4 weeks during the winter and summer.
 The students look forward to living in an American household as a way to practice their English, experience American culture first-hand, and deepen their discovery of the Pacific Northwest.
 On weekdays, they take part in classes and activities and spend evenings and weekends getting to know their hosts.

-Sept 8 to Sept 16: Japanese nursing students from Juntendo University (PSU)
+Mar 8 to Mar 15: Japanese nursing students Jikei University (PSU)

 Who can host?

 This is a great program for families and hosts within a 60-minute commute to campus via public transportation.
 If the commute from your home to campus is longer than 60 minutes, you would still be eligible to host if you could assist your student to and from a transit center.

 Hosts provide three meals per day (self-serve breakfast, supplies to make a sack lunch for school, and a family dinner), a private room, and plenty of day-to-day interaction and conversation in the evenings and on weekends.
 Students look forward to discussions and meals with their hosts and hope to experience American daily life.
 We provide a moderate stipend to help offset some the costs associated with hosting.
 Stipends vary depending on program.
 Feel free to ask!

 The commute to campus should be less than 60 minutes on public transportation (Andeo provides TriMet tickets) unless you can drive part or all the way to/from school.
 Be prepared to assist your student on the first day of school with learning to ride public transportation between home and the transfer station or all the way to school.
 We will assist students when they get downtown.